 Many Cavapoo owners say their new pup was supposed to be a toy and ended up much larger.
-And vise versa; their mini Cavapoo was much smaller in size than expected.
+And vice versa; their mini Cavapoo was much smaller in size than expected.
 In either case, you will no doubt love your bundle of fur no matter its size.

 Speaking directly with a reputable breeder and confirming the breed line will help to give a more accurate indicator of the size of your Cavapoo.

 There are also a number of other factors that can influence how big your Cavapoo will grow.
 They include the following:

 The gender of the Cavapoo can influence its size.

 Female Cavapoos are on average 10% smaller than male Cavapoos.

 Although this is a small number, it’s worth noting because a mini Cavapoo male could be a good inch or two bigger than a female Cavapoo born in the same litter and weigh proportionally more.